-i.
+- n.
+"Floodproofing" means any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures, and their contents. - o.
+"Floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
+Also referred to as "regulatory floodway." - pɨ.
 "Functionally dependent use" means a use that cannot perform its intended purpose unless it is located or carried out in close proximity to water.
-The term includes, but is not limited to, docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities, j.
+The term includes, but is not limited to, docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, facilities that provide waterfront public access, and ship building and ship repair facilities, - gj.
 "Historic structure" means any structure that is

-Supervisor Elsbernd BOARD OF SUPERVISORS

-1. Listed individually in the National Register of Historic Places or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register;

-2. Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district;

-3. Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of Interior; or

-4. Individually listed on a local inventory of historic places in communities with historic preservation programs, including, but not limited to those structures that have been certified either by an approved state program as determined by the Secretary of the Interior or directly by the Secretary of the Interior in states with approved programs.

-5. Determined to be an historic resource in accordance with the City and County of San Francisco Planning Department's CEQA Review Procedures for Historic Resources.

-6. In an historic district that is listed in the National Register of Historic Places.

-k.
-"New construction" means structures for which the "start of construction" commenced on or after the effective date of floodplain management regulations adopted pursuant to this ordinance, and includes any substantial improvements to such structures.

-I. "One hundred year flood" or "100 year flood" means a flood that has a one percent chance of being equaled or exceeded in any given year.
+- Listed individually in the National Register of Historic Places or preliminarily determined by the Secretary of the Interior as meeting the requirements for individual listing on the National Register; - Certified or preliminarily determined by the Secretary of the Interior as contributing to the historical significance of a registered historic district or a district preliminarily determined by the Secretary to qualify as a registered historic district; - 3.
+Individually listed on a state inventory of historic places in states with historic preservation programs which have been approved by the Secretary of Interior; or - 4.
+Individually listed on a local inventory of historic places in communities with historic preservation programs, including, but not limited to those structures that have been certified either by an approved state program as determined by the Secretary of the Interior or directly by the Secretary of the Interior in states with approved programs. - Determined to be an historic resource in accordance with the City and County of San Francisco Planning Department's CEQA Review Procedures for Historic Resources. - 6.
+In an historic district that is listed in the National Register of Historic Places. - r_k.
+"New construction" means structures for which the "start of construction" commenced on or after the effective date of floodplain management regulations adopted pursuant to this ordinance, and includes any substantial improvements to such structures. - st. "One hundred year flood" or "100 year flood" means a flood that has a one percent chance of being equaled or exceeded in any given year. - t.
+"Regulatory floodway" means the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than one foot.
+Also referred to as "floodway."

+u.
+"Special flood hazard area (SFHA)" means an area in the floodplain subject to a 1 percent or greater chance of flooding in any given year that is shown on FIRM as Zone A, AO, A1 A30, AE, A99, AH, V1 V30, VE or V.